Pooja-Gowda-T/crudsqlserver/README.md

 # crudsqlserver

-This project performs basic SQL operations like Insert,Update,Delete,Display,clear and search.<br />
+This project performs basic SQL operations like Insert,Update,Delete,Display and Search.<br />

 **Language used**<br />
 1. WPF<br />